SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Advantages

-The Pub/Sub Pattern makes our code more flexible, because publishers and subscribers are decoupled and work independantly from each other.
+The Pub/Sub Pattern makes our code more flexible because publishers and subscribers are decoupled and work independently from each other.

-It eliminates the need of constant "polling".
+It eliminates the need for constant "polling".
 Thus our program becomes faster.

 It reduces complexity by removing all the point-to-point connections with a single connection to a message point, which will manage subscriptions to decide what messages should be delivered to which endpoints.